somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 ##4.1 "large model" Architecture

-The quick looks above seems to show that "middle model" isn' enough to express textures inside traffic signs other than the training dataset issue.
+The quick looks above show that "middle model" may not be enough to express textures inside traffic signs other than the training dataset issue.
-So I decided to enlargep the filter tap size of the first convolutional network and two fully networks.
+So I decided to enlargep the filter tap size of the first convolutional networks and two fully networks.

+The histgram function of the Tensorboard was really helpful for me to define unit numbers of the two fully connected layer.
+The unit numbers were able to be set adequate value watching varying histgram on the way to train via the model architecture.
+The size 240 of two fully connected are moderate values that can get smooth histgrams of their weights.

+The final model also has two way to prevent overfitting.
+1. batch normalization: in every taining turns, it normalizes CNN weights to prevent its biased distribution
+2. dropout:
+similar to "middle model".

+Thier effectiveness

-Therfore, I call the final model architecture "large model".
+I call the final model architecture "large model".

 | Layer         		|     Description	        					|
 |:----------------------|:----------------------------------------------|